1995parham-teaching/gitlab-ci/README.md

 templates that you can extend in your project.
 These templates will reduce a huge number of code duplicates and make your `.gitlab-ci` cleaner and more readable.

+Then we extend what we defined in `easy-ci` in our project repository.

 ## Variables

 It is better to define variables on Organization scope when these variables